©1978

 be added the holy security neurosis that fights any change.
 The

 moral outlook often is rigid, negative and domineering.
-People who truly enjoy God are

 never satiated, but they can be too sick of church to go.
 Where